{{flagHref}}

 Electrical Conductivity

-Comparable to metals such as titanium
+Comparable with metals such as titanium

 Applications in Tooling and Machining